 In 2007 I founded the Mighty Midway 4-H Club, whose first big project was to raise chicks for the Student Organic Farm at the University of Minnesota, and we still have one of those first chickens in our flock.
 Goldilocks (pictured) has survived three raccoon attacks and once laid an egg in front of an entire Backyard Chickens class.

-I grew up on a family farm near Lake Mills, Wisconsin, where I learned to put up fences, chop wood, and butcher deer as well as garden and can with my mom and grandma.
+I grew up on a family farm in southern Wisconsin, where I learned to put up fences, chop wood, and butcher deer as well as garden and can with my mom and grandma.
 I've worked on an organic farm near Washington D.C. growing veggies for a large Farmers Market and CSA.
-Most recently I spent several years with A Backyard Farm, installing and maintaining urban vegetable gardens all over the Twin Cities.
+Most recently I spent several years with A Backyard Farm, installing and maintaining organic vegetable gardens all over the Twin Cities.

 I was raised in south Minneapolis and moved to St. Paul when we decided to buy a home and raise our family.
 We have lived in the Hamline-Midway neighborhood since 1993, a few blocks from Hamline University, where I met Audrey and received a degree in English and German.

 I am not half the gardener that Audrey is, but I am a builder and a tinkerer and enjoy the work of gardening almost as much as the fruits of the labor.
 In addition to helping Audrey run the store, I am a technical writer, IT-guy for the business, husband, and father to our three children.
 I teach our Backyard Chicken Basics class at the store and around town and have appeared at city council meetings to advocate in favor of backyard chicken-keeping.

 You might also see me around town playing the bagpipes with the Macalester Pipe Band.
 I'm the tall one.